rachelrf/cliquebait-news/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-   Pique filters the news for readers who care more about topics than sources.
+   CliqueBait filters the news for readers who care more about topics than sources.

 ## Problem ##
   > Describe the problem your product solves.